-2. Level 2 - Appeal to the Superintendent
+Level 2 - Appeal to the Superintendent

 If a party is not satisfied with the findings or remedies (or both) set forth in the decision, he or she may file an appeal in writing with the Superintendent within five working days after receiving the decision.
 The Superintendent will review the appeal and the investigative documentation and decision, conduct additional investigation, if necessary, and issue a written determination about the appeal within 10 working days after receiving the appeal.
 The party who filed the appeal will be sent the Superintendent's determination at the time it is issued, and a copy will be sent to the designated compliance coordinator.
-(If the Superintendent is the subject of the complaint, the party will file the appeal directly with the Board.)
+If the Superintendent is the subject of the complaint, the party will file the appeal directly with the Board.

-3. Level 3 - Appeal to the Board
+Level 3 - Appeal to the Board.
 If the party is not satisfied with the Superintendent's determination, he or she may file an appeal in writing with the Board of Education within five working days after receiving the Superintendent's determination.
-The Board of Education will review the appeal, the Superintendent's determination, the investigative documentation and decision, and allow the party to address the Board at a Board meeting to present his or her appeal.
-The party will be allowed to address the Board at the Board's next regularly scheduled Board meeting (unless the Board receives the appeal within one week of the next regularly scheduled Board meeting) or at a time and date agreed to by the Board, designated compliance officer, and the party addresses the Board.
-The party who filed the appeal will be sent the Board's determination at the time it is issued, and a copy will be sent to the designated compliance coordinator.
-The Board's determination, and any actions taken, will be final on behalf of the District.
+The Board of Education will review the appeal, the Superintendent's determination, the investigative documentation and decision, and allow the party to address the Board or a Committee of the Board of Education at a Board meeting to present his or her appeal.
+The party will be allowed to address the Board at the Board's next regularly scheduled meeting (unless the Board receives the appeal within one week of the next regularly scheduled Board meeting) or at a time and date agreed to by the Board, designated compliance officer, and the party.
+The Board or Committee of the Board of Education may, in its discretion, will issue a written determination about the appeal. within 30 days after the party addresses the Board.
+The Board of a Committee of the Board may, in the alternative, vote on the appeal and send the party the outcome of the vote.
+The party who filed the appeal will be sent the Board's determination at the time it is issued and a copy will be sent to the designated compliance coordinator.
+The Board's or Committee's determination, and any actions taken, will be final on behalf of the District.